bubblegumsoldier/selenium-print/README.md

 ### Custom Waiting

-If you need to wait for some time after loading the page before converting it to a PDF, you can use the `load_page` and `convert_current_page_to_pdf` methods separately and add a sleep in between.
+If you need to wait for some time after loading the page before converting it to a PDF, you can use the `load_page` and `convert_current_page_to_pdf` methods separately and add a sleep in between or some other kind of waiting logic, e.g. a JS based logic.
 Here's an example:

 ```python
 from seleniumprint import SeleniumPDF